AlibabaCloudDocs/kms/intl.en-US/Quick Start/Manage and use keys/Sample code for data encryption.md

     <dependency>
         <groupId>com.aliyun</groupId>
         <artifactId>aliyun-java-sdk-kms</artifactId>
-        <version>2.11.1</version>
+        <version>2.14.0</version>
     </dependency>
     ```

 2. Obtain the endpoints to access KMS based on the region where you use KMS.
-For more information, see [Endpoints](/intl.en-US/API Reference/Calling method/Request structure.md).
+For more information, see [Endpoints](/intl.en-US/API Reference/Calling method/Request syntax.md).

-    **Note:** In the example, you can specify the region ID to access the public endpoint of KMS.
-For more information about how to access the VPC endpoint of KMS, see [SDK code samples](/intl.en-US/SDK Reference/SDK code samples.md).
+    **Note:** In this example, you can specify the region ID to access the public endpoint of KMS.
+For more information about how to access the Virtual Private Cloud \(VPC\) endpoint of KMS, see [Code samples of SDK for Java](/intl.en-US/Developer Guide/KMS SDK/Code samples of SDK for Java.md).

 ## Encrypt data